-Exams open the week they are due and close on the deadline in the schedule.
+Exams are released on Wednesdays at 5PM the week they are due.
 There will be 4 non-cumulative exams during the semester.
-The exams will cover any material presented in the textbook, in lecture, as well as assigned readings or media.
+The exams will cover any material presented in lectures, the textbook, as well as assigned readings or media.
 Exams may include a multiple-choice format, true/false, and/or a short answer/essay format.
-All exams will be completed on the due date on the schedule, and you may use your notes and textbooks.
+All exams will be completed by the due date on the schedule, and you may use your notes and textbooks.

 The final exam will not be given at any time other than the scheduled final exam day.
-Make-up exams for the first 3 exams will be given only in extreme situations, may be of a different format than the original tests, and will only be given if you notify the instructor prior to the exam deadline that you will not be able to complete the exam within a 24-hour time period.
+Make-up exams for the first 3 exams will be given only in extreme situations, may be of a different format than the original tests, and will only be given if you notify the instructor prior to the exam deadline that you will not be able to complete the exam within the 24-hour time period.
 If permitted to take a make-up exam, you will take it at a mutually agreed upon time, as soon after the original exam as possible.
 Make-up exams will not be given if I have not been notified prior to the exam day about your absence.
 Please plan your travel arrangements accordingly.